-The table below summarises the maturity profile of the group's assets and liabilities.
-Maturity of cash and cash equivalents and other assets have been determined on the basis of the remaining period from the reporting date to the contractual maturity date.
+The table below summarises the maturity profile of the Group's assets and liabilities.
+Maturity of bank balances and cash and receivables and other assets have been determined on the basis of the remaining period from the reporting date to the contractual maturity date.
 The maturity profile for aircraft, engine and equipment and capital advances is determined based on management's estimate of liquidation of those assets.
 The actual maturities may differ from the maturities shown below since borrowers may have the right to prepay obligations with or without prepayment penalties.